 7. Don’t forget about the older sibling

-There you have it!!
+There you have it, 8 golden rules for visiting a newborn!!
 Moms, do yourself a favour and share this with your family.

 Further Reading: Why you Need a Baby Tracking Journal for your newborn